analogdevicesinc/ai8x-synthesis/README.md

 collect2: error: ld returned 1 exit status
 ```

-The most likely reason is that the input is too large (from `sampledata.h`), or that the expected output is too large.
+The most likely reason is that the input is too large (from `sampledata.h`), or that the expected output (in `sampleoutput.h`) is too large.
 It is important to note that this only affects the generated code with the built-in known-answer test (KAT) that will not be part of the user application since normal input and output data are not predefined in Flash memory.

 To deal with this issue, there are several options:

 * The sample input data can be stored in external memory.
 This requires modifications to the generated code.
 Please see the SDK examples to learn how to access external memory.
 * The sample input data can be programmatically generated.
 Typically, this requires manual modification of the generated code, and a corresponding modification of the sample input file.
   The generator also contains a built-in generator (supported *only* when using `—fifo`, and only for HWC inputs); the command line option `--synthesize-input` uses only the first few words of the sample input data, and then adds the specified value N (for example, 0x112233 if three input channels are used) to each subsequent set of M 32-bit words.
 M can be specified using `--synthesize-words` and defaults to 8.
 Note that M must be a divisor of the number of pixels per channel.
 * The output check can be truncated.
-The command line option `--max-checklines` checks only the first N words of output data (for example, 1024).
+The command line option `--max-verify-length` checks only the first N words of output data (for example, 1024).
 * For 8-bit output values, `--mlator` typically generates more compact code.
 * Change the compiler optimization level in `Makefile`.
 To change the default optimization levels, modify `MXC_OPTIMIZE_CFLAGS` in `assets/embedded-ai85/templateMakefile` for Arm code and `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.
 Both `-O1` and `-Os` may result in smaller code compared to `-O2`.
 * If the last layer has large-dimension, large-channel output, the `cnn_unload()` code in `cnn.c` may cause memory segment overflows not only in Flash, but also in the target buffer in SRAM (`ml_data32[]` or `ml_data[]` in `main.c`).
 In this case, manual code edits are required to perform multiple partial unloads in sequence.